 Airstream offers the most complete and explicit warranty in the industry.
-Your valuable warranty covers every item in your trailer (except tires and battery) against failures resulting from defects in either material or workmanship for two years from date of purchase as the original owner.
+Your valuable warranty covers every item in your trailer (except tires and battery) against failures resulting from defects in either material or workmanship for two years from date of original purchase.